airman416/books-site/src/content/blog/entropy-explains-why-we-cant-be-ourselves.md

 Just like Earth needs the sun's energy to sustain complex life, you need constant energy inputs to avoid becoming average.
 This doesn't just include food, it includes high-quality information such as books, conversations with accomplished people, challenging experiences, exercise, sleep, nutrition, mental stimulation by stepping out of the comfort zone.

-Most people operate on low-quality inputs such as mindless scrolling, gossip, processed thoughts from others without their own input.
+Low-quality inputs corrode this.
+Here are a few examples: mindless scrolling, gossip, and processed thoughts from others without pushback.
+Consuming without creating, reacting without reflecting, repeating without questioning are signs of a society that is falling into entropy.

-This leads to entropy in their thinking and capabilities, thus making them more average.
-In essence, they put themselves in their own “isolated system,“ which makes the definition ring more true than ever.
+Choose passive consumption over active engagement and you build your own isolated system.
+Cut yourself off from challenging ideas and meaningful friction, and you drift toward intellectual equilibrium with your environment—the universe's definition of average.

-They stop learning, they surround themselves with similar thinkers—an echo chamber—avoid discomfort, and gradually decay into predictable patterns.
+Without awareness and active effort to resist entropification, people stop learning.
+They surround themselves with similar thinkers—an echo chamber—avoid discomfort, and gradually decay into predictable patterns.
 Their skills eventually atrophy, their curiosity dies, their relationships stagnate.
 Just like a world without the input of a kind and powerful sun, everything slowly deteriorates and starts to smooth itself into its surroundings.

-The important thing to note that must be made here is that increasing entropy isn't the process of destruction.
-It isn't love (order).
-It isn't hate, (complete chaos).
+An important thing to note here is that increasing entropy isn't the process of destruction.
+It isn't complete chaos.
+Neither is it order.
 It is just diffusion—apathy, or mediocrity.

 > The universe's default is mediocrity.